datanav/docs/training/050_microservices/030_Novice.rst

   - authentication is the process of verifying that a party is who they claim to be
   - authorization is the process of verifying the access rights of a party
-  - authentication and authorization verfies that a party can now access available ressources
+  - authentication and authorization verfies that a party can now access available resources
-  - ressources are defined in its API.
+  - resources are defined in its API.
 APIs use frameworks to ease and standardize authorization

     - `The OAuth Authorization Framework <https://auth0.com/docs/authorization/protocols/protocol-oauth2>`_

-  - OAuth authorization typically use an access token to grant access to protected ressources owned by a client
+  - OAuth authorization typically use an access token to grant access to protected resources owned by a client
   - setup in a Sesam node uses environment variables defined globally
   - secrets are defined locally for a specific system

 Authentication is the process of verifying that a party is who they claim to be, whilst authorization is the process of verifying the access rights of a party.
 With regards to microservices the process of authentication can vary quite a bit.
 Among the most common forms of authentication, a verification via username and password is a typical one.

-After having completed both authentication and authorization, the user will have a set of ressources available.
-Such ressources can vary depending on what was authenticated against, albeit an API typically has endpoints whereas for example a database will have tables.
+After having completed both authentication and authorization, the user will have a set of resources available.
+Such resources can vary depending on what was authenticated against, albeit an API typically has endpoints whereas for example a database will have tables.

 API authorization
 ##################